Quantum-Accelerators/quacc/docs/user/basics/wflow_overview.md

 !!!
 Tip "Recommendations"

     Not sure which to choose?
 In general, we recommend starting with **Parsl** for most HPC users.
-For a more feature-rich workflow orchestration platform, we recommend trying **Covalent** or **Prefect** depending on your needs.
+For a more feature-rich workflow orchestration platform, we recommend trying **Prefect** or **Covalent** depending on your needs.
 Some additional opinions on the matter:

-    - Covalent: You want a visual dashboard and are prioritizing the use of distributed compute resources.
+    - Covalent: You want a visual dashboard and are prioritizing the use of distributed compute resources, especially cloud compute.
     - Dask: You already are familiar with the Dask ecosystem and are happy to stick with it.
     - Parsl: You want to run many workflows as fast as possible on one or more job scheduler-based HPC machines.
-    - Prefect: You want a visual dashboard with a robust workflow management platform and are already familiar with the concepts of workflow orchestration.
+    - Prefect: You want a visual dashboard with a robust workflow management platform and are familiar with the basic concepts of workflow orchestration.
     - Redun: You are running calculations on AWS.
     - Jobflow: You are affiliated with the Materials Project or are already using Jobflow and/or FireWorks.